playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 # DOM Element References {#dom-ref}

-At the start of this article, I mentioned that `ref`s are not just a mutable data storage method, but a way to reference DOM nodes from inside of React.
+At the start of this article, I mentioned that `ref`s are not just a mutable data storage method but a way to reference DOM nodes from inside of React.
 The easiest of the methods to track a DOM node is by storing it in a `useRef` hook using any element's `ref` property:

 ```jsx
   const elRef = React.useRef();